isomorphic-software/smartclient-docs/reference.md

 ## KB Topic: Component Binding

 ### Description
-Properties that control how a [DataBoundComponent](#interface-databoundcomponent) binds to this data source.
+Properties that control how a DataBound Component binds to this DataSource

 ### Related